lmcrean/Crocodile-Kingdom/README.md

 - Do the cards match? (yes), clicked images stay flipped:

-- Are all the cards flipped? (no), go back to user clicks on first image.
+- Are all the cards flipped? (no), go back to player clicks on first image.

 - Are all the cards flipped? (yes), go to you've won feature.